umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/manage-hostnames/README.md

 <summary>Former A and AAAA records</summary>

-The following records will become obsolete in the near future.
+The following Records will become obsolete in the near future.
 Please refrain from using them.

-* Former A and AAAA records
+* A Records
   * `104.19.191.28`
   * `104.19.208.28`
 * AAAA Records
   * `2606:4700::6813:bf1c`
   * `2606:4700::6813:d01c`

-If you are using the above records please consider changing them to the new Records below
+If you are using the above Records please consider changing them to the new Records below
 </details>

 * A Records to either or both IPv4 addresses:
   * `104.17.17.9`
   * `104.17.18.9`
-* Optionally, AAAA records to either or both IPv6 addresses (to support IPv6 connectivity):
+* Optionally, AAAA Records to either or both IPv6 addresses (to support IPv6 connectivity):
   * `2606:4700::6811:1209`
   * `2606:4700::6811:1109`